 Royal Bank (RY.TO)

-In August we received a total of $927.24 in dividends from 23 companies with $338.57 in US currency and $588.67 in Canadian currency.
-It’s amazing to see that we broke the $900 mark for the second time this year!
-We also happened to received over $900 in dividend income for the second month in a row!
+In total we received $1,115.20 in August 2016 from 23 different companies. $1,115.20 is an all time high for monthly dividend income.
 Woohoo!
-I’m pretty excited about this awesome progress.
-Please note we use a 1 to 1 currency rate approach, so we do not convert the dividends received in US currency into Canadian currency.
-We’re doing this to keep the math simple and avoid fluctuations in dividend income over time due to changes in the currency rate.
+Out of the $1,115.20 received, $346.71 was in US currency and $768.49 was in CAN currency.
+This is about a 30-70 split.
+Please note, we use a 1 to 1 currency rate approach, so we do not convert the dividends received in US dollar into Canadian currency.
+Reason for doing this is to keep the math simple and avoid fluctuations in dividend income over time due to changes in the exchange rate.